Who We Are

 OUR GOALS

-CID conducts a range of national and multi-state research initiatives exploring voting behavior, civic engagement, electoral and economic research, the intersection of social justice and democracy, and more.
-CID research is intended to inform and empower a wide range of policy and organizing efforts, supporting equity and well-being throughout the nation.
+CID conducts a range of national and multi-state research initiatives exploring voting behavior, civic engagement, electoral and economic research, and more.
+CID research is intended to inform and empower a wide range of policy and organizing efforts, supporting well-being throughout the nation.

 Why is CID important?